Rockies vs. Athletics Player Props Betting Odds

 McMahon Stats

-- McMahon has collected 93 hits with 20 doubles, three triples, 16 home runs and 44 walks.
-He has driven in 47 runs with five stolen bases.
+- McMahon has 93 hits with 20 doubles, three triples, 16 home runs and 45 walks.
+He has driven in 48 runs with five stolen bases.

 McMahon Recent Games